-Joshua Wolf Shenk is a curator, essayist, and author, most recently, of Powers of Two: How Relationships Drive Creativity.
+Josh is also author of Powers of Two: How Relationships Drive Creativity.
 His Atlantic cover stories include "What Makes Us Happy?" about the psychiatrist George Vaillant and the "Harvard happiness study."
-He's published in Harper's, The New Yorker, The New York Times, Slate, GQ, The Nation, Riverteeth, and the anthology Unholy Ghost: Writers on Depression (edited by Nell Casey).
-His first book, Lincoln's Melancholy, was a best book of 2005 by The New York Times, The Washington Post, and The Atlanta-Journal Constitution, and won awards from The Abraham Lincoln Institute, the National Alliance for the Mentally Ill, and the National Mental Health Association.
+He's published in Harper's, The New Yorker, The New York Times, Slate, GQ, The Nation, Riverteeth, the Virginia Quarterly Review, and the anthology Unholy Ghost: Writers on Depression.

+With Harold Holzer, he co-edited In Lincoln's Hand an anthology of original original manuscripts with original essays by the likes of Toni Morrison and Tony Kushner.
 His honors include residencies at Yaddo, MacDowell, the Blue Mountain Center, and the Norman Mailer Center; a Rosalynn Carter fellowship in mental health journalism at the Carter Center; a Japan Society Media Fellowship; and a fellowship in non-fiction literature at the New York Foundation for the Arts.

 Josh gives lectures and keynotes on creativity, relationships, mental health, and other topics, and has appeared at The International Society for the Performing Arts, The Alliance of Artist Communities, Microsoft, the 92nd St. Y, the University of Southern California, the Central Coast Creative Economy Forum, and The Sum.

 He splits his time between Las Vegas and the Silverlake neighborhood of Los Angeles, where he fathers a eight-year-old boy who, like Josh, has webbed toes.